fastmcp-me/contentful-mcp-server/README.md

 _Note: This requires [Cursor](https://cursor.com/) to be installed.
 If the link doesn't work, try the manual installation below._

+**Claude Desktop:**

+Download the .dxt configuration file [here](https://github.com/contentful/contentful-mcp-server/releases) from the latest release and import it into Claude Desktop to automatically configure the MCP server with your environment variables.

 #### Install from source

 ```bash